ruby-rdf/rdf-do/README.md

 different databases are *just* different enough with their handling of unique constraints that some database-specific work is required for a new adapter, but it's not much.

+## Minimal Support

+Note that this library depends on the [data_objects](https://github.com/datamapper/do) gem, which has been archived.
+Without support from upstream gems, this project may also be deprecated.

 ## Installation